 The House Edge

-The House edge determines how much a game is weighted in a casino or bookmaker's favour.
-Obviously the higher the Edge is, the more a bookmaker will earn from each individual game.
-To demonstrate how this works in the easiest manner, roulette is perhaps the best game to look at because it has the clearest example of an Edge.
+The House edge determines how much a game is weighted in a casino or bookmaker’s favour.
+Obviously the higher the edge is, the more a bookmaker will earn from each individual game.
+To demonstrate how this works in the easiest manner, and roulette is perhaps the best game to look at because it has the clearest example of an edge.

-On a roulette wheel, there should technically be a 50/50 chance between a ball landing on a red coloured space or a black coloured one.
-However, on European roulette tables there is also a green zero slot, which means that it's not 50/50.
-There is a single and a double single on an American table, making the Edge even higher.
+On a roulette wheel, there should technically be a 50/50 chance between a ball landing on a red coloured space or a black coloured one, if the game as fair and balanced.
+However, on European roulette tables there is also a green zero slot, which means that it’s not 50/50 because it doesn’t fit into either category.
+This creates the casino’s edge on those even money bets.
+There is a single zero and a double zero on an American table, making the edge even higher.

-Obviously over just one spin the House edge isn't likely to cause much trouble to punters, but an edge is taken over hundreds of thousands of spins, at which point the House is guaranteed to make a profit.
-The same is true when it comes to virtual sports, with casinos and bookmakers that offer them guaranteed to make a profit.
+Obviously over just one spin the House edge isn’t likely to cause much trouble to punters, but an edge is taken over hundreds of thousands of spins, at which point the House is set to make a tidy profit.
+The same is true when it comes to virtual sports, with casinos and bookmakers that offer them always destined to make a profit in the long run.

 Are Virtual Games Good Value?

 Virtual games are known for having a poorer return to player rate compared to many casino games.
 The games are designed to follow real-world sports as accurately as possible and so compared to real-world sports bets the margins are similar, but compared to many casino table games and slot games, for example, the value per bet can be worse.